IPMI-ICNS-UKE/ICNS-CoLD/README.md

 # ICNS-CoLD
 **CoLD: Cortical Layer Discrimination**

-This repository contains the Matlab code associated to our manuscript *Discrimination of the hierarchical structure of cortical layers in 2-photon microscopy data by combined unsupervised and supervised machine learning*, published in *Scientific Reports*:
+This repository contains the Matlab code and example data associated to our manuscript *Discrimination of the hierarchical structure of cortical layers in 2-photon microscopy data by combined unsupervised and supervised machine learning*, published in *Scientific Reports*:

 ```
 @article{Li2019,